perryflynn/serverless.industries/src/_posts/2021/2021-01-08-smart-door-bell.en.md

 ## Door bell

 The door bell is a very simple 12V AC circuit.
-If you press the button, the electromagnet activates the doorbell chime.
+If you press the button, the electromagnet activates the doorbells chime.

 ## Smarthome